 The practice by many farmers whenever they desire to increase the area under pasture is to cultivate more forage rich in carbohydrates such as Napier grass, Rhodes grass, fodder maize, fodder sorghum and the like.
 It most often happens out of ignorance on the feeding and nutrient requirements of farm animals.
 More quantities of the same type of feed are then presented to animals.
 The end result is more areas under forage but with insignificant or no increase in the amount of milk produced, so that the farmer is left wondering whether the output was worth the investment.

 Lucerne is not the only legume that can be incorporated in the pasture profile.
-There are many more legume species which can serve the same purpose but when compared, lucerne comes out with gleaming attributes.
+There are many legume species commonly used as pasture or fodder but when compared, lucerne comes out with gleaming attributes.
 It has very high protein content (15 – 25%), highly digestible (60 – 75%) and has high levels of energy (ME 8 – 11MJ/kg DM).
 It comprises about 50% of all protein supplements in livestock feeds.
 It can be pelleted and stored in bags.

 Lucerne grows well in deep soils that are not acidic.
 Acidity in soils can be corrected by applying lime.
 If the area is dry the crop can be put under irrigation.
 The plant is perennial with very deep roots that can go up to 6 metres under, so it can survive drought once established.
 It can be harvested 3 – 4 times in a year if the rains are good.
 There is no need of replanting because it has the ability to re-grow from the cut stems.
 This ability to re-grow is very important because it eliminates the need for recurrent land preparations and sowing.